All Episodes

 It's well acted, but it makes no sense at all.

-You know, they show you what the town would look like without Jimmy Stewart.
+You know, they show you what the town would have looked like without Jimmy Stewart.

 It looked much better without him.